javiipap/TFG-voting-system/README.md

 ## Acknowledgements

-Special thanks to my tutors Cándido Caballero Gil and Jezabel Molina-Gil for their contributions and support to this project.
+Special thanks to my tutors Cándido Caballero Gil and Jezabel Molina Gil for their contributions and support to this project.